p4kundo/supersus-guessing-game/README.md

 # Supersus Guessing Game

 Welcome to the **Supersus Guessing Game**!
-Players must guess the impostors among the space crew .
+Players must guess the impostors among the space crew.

 ## Demo